src-kearney/jobScrape/README.md

 This project was built with Spring Boot and HTMLUnit.

-**Still in development.
-Next additions: More CRUD operations, Account entities and authentication config, CORS security.
+*Still in development.
+Next additions: More CRUD operations, duplicate check, account entities and authentication config, CORS security.*

     src/main/java